 We now come to a fundamentally important algorithm, which is called the Gram-Schmidt orthogonalization procedure.
-This algorithm makes it possible to construct, for each list of linearly independent vectors (resp. basis), a corresponding orthonormal list (resp. orthonormal basis).
+This algorithm makes it possible to construct, for each list of linearly independent vectors (resp. basis) in an inner product space, a corresponding orthonormal list (resp. orthonormal basis).

 Theorem 9.5.1.
-If (v_1, \ldots, v_m) is a list of linearly independent vectors in V, then there exists an orthonormal list (e_1, \ldots, e_m) such that
+If $(v_1, \ldots, v_m)$ is a list of linearly independent vectors in an inner product space V, then there exists an orthonormal list $(e_1, \ldots, e_m)$ such that